alanshaw/stream-from-to/README.md

 ===
 Utility for piping to/from a stream from a variety of sources to a variety of destinations.

-Pass stream-from-to a [through](https://npmjs.org/package/through) stream and it'll give you back an object that simplifies the constructon of source and destination streams for piping to/from the thorugh stream.
+Pass stream-from-to a function that creates a [through](https://npmjs.org/package/through) stream and it'll give you back an object that simplifies the constructon of source and destination streams for piping to/from the thorugh stream.

 Usage
 ---